Coping with Thoughts and Emotions

 Just like physical health, if we do not maintain a proper diet, get sufficient rest or exercise regularly, we may find ourselves getting sick more frequently.

-If we are unable to identify when we are going through stressful periods and recognise the thoughts and emotions, we would allow ourselves to remain “sick” and this would affect and worsen our individual mental health.
+If we are unable to identify when we are going through stressful periods, we would allow ourselves to remain “sick” and this would affect our mental health.

 I am anxious about what is happening.
 What can I do?

 Emotions and thoughts can easily overwhelm us.
-One thing that we can do when we are anxious is to first slow down our heartbeat.
-The faster our heartbeat becomes, the more anxious we will continue to be.
+One thing that we can do when we are anxious is to first slow down our breathing.
+The faster our heart beats, the more anxious we will be.

 Breathing helps to slow down your heartbeat and reduce anxiety.